KxSystems/docs-v1/docs/dashboards/datagrid.md

 ![Screenshot](img/selectedvaluehtmllight.jpg)

-<aside class="warning">If more than one value from a grid is to be stored, use Selected Row Viewstate Routing</aside>
+!!!
+Tip "If more than one value from a grid is to be stored, use Selected Row Viewstate Routing."

 ### Selected Row Viewstate Routing

-Where *Selected Column* and *Selected Value* stores just a single value, *Selected Row Viewstate Routing* can store multiple values
+Where _Selected Column_ and _Selected Value_ store just a single value, _Selected Row Viewstate Routing_ can store multiple values

 Click ![Screenshot](img/addroutinghtmllight.jpg) to set storage for additional values